-For Cabot's full-time employees based in the U.S., including Messrs, Keohane, Cordeiro, Berube, and Kalkstein, termination of employment upon disability is determined under the terms of Cabot's long-term disability plan and is deemed to occur one year following the date of disability.
+For Cabot's full-time employees based in the U.S., including Messrs.
+Keohane, Berube and Kalkstein, and Ms. McLaughlin, termination of employment upon disability is determined under the terms of Cabot's long-term disability plan and is deemed to occur one year following the date of disability.
 A U.S.-based employee who becomes disabled would receive (i) benefits under our long-term disability plan, and (ii) continued participation in our medical, dental, and life insurance plans in accordance with the terms of those plans if the employee has completed ten years of service with Cabot.
-We have not included a value for these benefits in the table on pages 56-57 because the plans do not discriminate in scope, terms or operation in favor of our named executive officers compared to the benefits offered to all salaried U.S. employees.
+We have not included a value for these benefits in the table on pages 58-59 because the plans do not discriminate in scope, terms or operation in favor of our named executive officers compared to the benefits offered to all salaried U.S. employees.
 In addition, the accrued account balances under the Cash Balance Plan, Supplemental Cash Balance Plan, 401(k) Plan and Supplemental 401(k) Plan immediately vest and become payable upon termination of employment by reason of death or disability.
-Messrs.
-Keohane, Cordeiro, Berube, and Kalkstein are vested in their account balances under these plans.
 Mr. Cross would receive disability and death benefits under the Swiss Pension Plan.
 50% of these benefits are funded by employee contributions and 50% are funded by employer contributions.
 In the event of disability due to sickness, after 24 months the Swiss Pension Plan provides benefits to the employee equal to 50% of his pensionable salary and to the employee's eligible children equal to 5% of the disabled parent's pensionable salary.
 Children are eligible to receive this benefit up to age 18, or up to age 25 if still in education.
 The pension is paid to the employee until death.
 In the event of death the Swiss Pension Plan provides an annuity benefit to surviving spouses or partners equal to 30% of pensionable salary and to such employee's children on the same eligibility criteria described above equal to 5% of the pensionable salary.
 This benefit is payable for the lifetime of the surviving spouse or partner and, in the case of children, while they meet the eligibility criteria.

-Under the terms of Cabot's 2017 Long-Term Incentive Plan and 2009 Long-Term Incentive Plan, if any participant (including a named executive officer) ceases to be an employee because of disability or death, his or her unvested stock options and unvested restricted stock units would immediately vest.
-In the case of performance-based restricted stock units, the total number of units that vests is the sum of the units that have been earned based upon performance as of the date of the termination of employment.
+Under the terms of Cabot's 2017 Long-Term Incentive Plan and 2009 Long-Term Incentive Plan, if any participant (including a named executive officer) ceases to be an employee because of disability or death, his or her unvested stock options and unvested TSUs would immediately vest.
+In the case of PSUs, the total number of units that vests is the sum of the units that have been earned based upon performance as of the date of the termination of employment.

-We provide the U.S.-based named executive officers with a death benefit under our Death Benefit Protection Plan equal to three times their base salary up to a maximum benefit of \$3,000,000, which is payable to their beneficiary at the time of their death.
+We provide Messrs.
+Keohane, Berube, and Kalkstein, and Ms. McLaughlin with a death benefit under our Death Benefit Protection Plan equal to three times their base salary up to a maximum benefit of \$3,000,000, which is payable to their beneficiary at the time of their death.
+Prior to his termination of employment, Mr. Cordeiro was also covered under this plan.